1DSAG/UI5-Best-Practice/docs/deployment/onPremise.markdown

 Also for developers who are not familiar with SAP technology you may want to prepare a simpler way of deploying their UI5 application to an SAP on premise system.

-To accomplish this, you need to install the node.js module `ui5-nwabap-deployer-cli` with npm (either locally or globally) For global installation execute
+To accomplish this, you need to install the node.js module `ui5-nwabap-deployer-cli` with npm (either locally or globally).
+For global installation execute

 ```shell